Skip to contents

 balance_metric

-A character string specifying the metric to use for calculating the balance score.
-Valid options are "harmonic_mean" (default) and "product".
+A character string specifying what metric to calculate.
+Valid options are:

 Value

 A numeric value representing the overall balance score.
-Higher values indicate better covariate balance.
+For all combinations, HIGHER values indicate better covariate balance.

 Examples